feathersui/feathersui-website/docs/haxe-openfl/installation.md

 ## Installation

-In a terminal, use the [**haxelib git**](https://lib.haxe.org/documentation/using-haxelib/#git) command to install Feathers UI from its Github repository:
+In a terminal, use the [**haxelib git**](https://lib.haxe.org/documentation/using-haxelib/#git) command to install Feathers UI from its Github repository.

 ```sh
 haxelib git feathersui https://github.com/BowlerHatLLC/feathersui-openfl.git